DanishKodeMonkey/express-server-app-notes/Readme.md

 ```

 This pattern is particularly useful to adopt in any project, and can be expanded upon to handle different use cases (and http codes)

+# Conclusion - The power of express

+With this we have created a very basic boilerplate express server, we have introduced an application layer, router layers, and controllers with different roles and tasks.

+Keep in mind this is just the start, numerous common tasks and practises can still be introduced, like authentication, logging, data handling and more.

+This should however give a good starting point to expand upon for most projects.

 # Do you want to know more?